Skip to content

 There’s no harm in helping prospects picture scenarios.

-It can be hard at times, especially because it’s over the phone.
+It can be hard at times, especially because you’re communicating over the phone.

 That’s where the magic of “imagine” comes in.
-Because it helps to make your cold calls relatable and connected.
+Because it helps to make your cold calls relatable.

 Morgan said: